Single-View Holographic Volumetric 3D Printing with Coupled Differentiable Wave-Optical and Photochemical Optimization: Background and related work

 \paragraph{Tomographic Volumetric Additive Manufacturing (TVAM)} Tomographic Volumetric Additive Manufacturing (TVAM) generalizes VAM by projecting a sequence of tomographic light patterns into a rotating vial of photosensitive resin \cite{kelly2019volumetric, Loterie_Delrot_Moser_2020}.
 In these systems, projected energy is attenuated according to Beer--Lambert absorption \cite{kelly2019volumetric} and initiates free-radical polymerization.
 TVAM relies on a nonlinear threshold response: projected patterns are optimized so that target regions exceed the polymerization threshold while void regions remain below it \cite{kelly2019volumetric,Rackson_Champley_Toombs_Fong_Bansal_Taylor_Shusteff_McLeod_2021,BHATTACHARYA2021102299}.
 Inverse rendering techniques that explicitly model light transport enable improved fidelity across optical scenarios \cite{Nicolet_Wechsler_Madrid-Wolff_Moser_Jakob_2024}.
 TVAM is also particularly attractive for bioprinting \cite{bernal2019volumetric} and overprinting onto existing absorbing, scattering, refracting or reflective structures \cite{wechsler2025overprintingtomographicvolumetricadditive}.

 \paragraph{Chemical effects in VAM} A practical complication is inhibition.
 Once radicals are generated, they can be quenched by inhibitors such as dissolved oxygen; polymerization initiation and propagation become effective only after local inhibitor depletion \cite{Zhang_DeHaan_Houlahan_Sampson_Webber_Orth_Lacelle_Gaburici_Lam_Deore_etal._2025}.
-This depletion can introduce spatiotemporal dynamics, including diffusion-driven blur that affects print fidelity. \citet{Orth_Webber_Zhang_Sampson_de} modeled inhibitor-related artifacts by modifying the distributed dose with a convolution-like operation, which captures some qualitative effects but does not explicitly represent chemical diffusion in the resin.
-Beyond oxygen, TEMPO has been explored as an additional inhibitor \cite{Toombs_Luitz_Cook_Jenne_Li_Rapp, THIJSSEN2024106096}; improved fidelity is often attributed to reduced diffusion compared to oxygen, though quantitative integration of TEMPO dynamics into pattern generation remains limited.
+This depletion can introduce spatiotemporal dynamics, including diffusion-driven blur that affects print fidelity.
+Beyond oxygen, TEMPO has been explored as an additional inhibitor \cite{Toombs_Luitz_Cook_Jenne_Li_Rapp, THIJSSEN2024106096}; \citet{Orth_Webber_Zhang_Sampson_de} modeled inhibitor-related artifacts by modifying the distributed dose with a convolution-like operation, which captures some qualitative blurring effects but does not explicitly represent chemical diffusion in the resin.
+Their approach does not account for the finite oxygen concentration or its local depletion to zero within polymerized regions.
+Consequently, it describes the evolving oxygen concentration field inaccurately and effectively applies diffusion-induced blurring of the light dose throughout the entire printing process.
+Moreover, it does not readily accommodate multiple inhibitor species (such as oxygen and TEMPO) with specific diffusion coefficients and initial concentrations.

+TEMPO related improved fidelity is often attributed to reduced diffusion compared to oxygen, though quantitative integration of TEMPO dynamics into pattern generation remains limited.

 \paragraph{Wave-optical TVAM projections} On the optical side, TVAM patterns are most commonly projected via amplitude modulation, but phase modulation has also been demonstrated \cite{holotvam}.
 That work, however, uses a ray-optical description and therefore does not constitute a fully wave-optical holographic model of light transport. \citet{Wechsler_Gigli_Madrid-Wolff_Moser_2024} introduced a theoretical wave-optical light transport formulation for TVAM, which is, in principle, compatible with phase-modulated systems.